Church of St. Luke and The Epiphany (Philadelphia): St. Luke's Church (1839–1898)

 Near the end of Dr. Howe's rectorship, the Church of the Ascension proposed to buy St. Luke's Church.
-Howe asked the vestry to consider seriously this offer.
+Howe asked the vestry to consider this offer seriously.
 Many of St. Luke's parishioners had already moved west of Broad Street.
 Further, Howe was concerned about the possibility of the African Episcopal Church of St. Thomas purchasing Ascension's building.
 For these reasons, Howe wondered if the time had come for St. Luke's to move west, too.
 Sites were considered at 22nd and Spruce Streets, 22nd and Walnut Streets, 18th Street and Rittenhouse Square, and several others.
 However, the vestry eventually decided to stay on 13th Street.

 Howe's rectorship ended in 1871 after twenty-five years.
 He was elected the first bishop of Central Pennsylvania in 1871.
 He was installed as bishop at St. Luke's Church on December 8, 1871.
 Howe's contributions to the parish are remembered in the form of a memorial tablet in the church's sanctuary.
 Wallis E. Howe, a Providence, RI, architect and the Rev. Dr. Howe's youngest son, designed the tablet.
 Howe's eldest son, Dr. Herbert M. Howe, a physician and capitalist, donated the tablet to the parish.
 The tablet was dedicated on March 28, 1909.

 The Rev. Charles George Currie, rector of Grace Church, Providence, Rhode Island, was unanimously elected rector, and Dr. Howe's successor, on July 1, 1872.
 The Rev. Dr. Currie's rectorship began on a promising note.
 George Leib Harrison, vestryman and industrialist, donated the funds to expand the church.
 He commissioned Furness & Hewitt to construct a parish house with a chapel for additional capacity.
 The Harrison addition (now known as the Furness Chapel) opened for services on November 7, 1875, and was formally consecrated by Bishop William Bacon Stevens on December 14, 1875.
 The remainder of Currie's rectorship was plagued with a declining membership and financial problems.
 The church lacked an endowment and relied upon its wealthier members to fund special projects, repairs, and its music program.
 As these members moved to other sections of Philadelphia, St. Luke's could not rely on its traditional sources of support.
 Under these circumstances, Currie resigned on March 10, 1887, and accepted the rectorship of Christ Church, Baltimore, MD.
 Currie and his family maintained their ties to St. Luke's after they left Philadelphia.
 In 1913, his family donated the Christ with Nicodemus stained glass window in his honor.
 Currie even preached the sermon at its dedication.
 Further, several of Currie's grandchildren were married at St. Luke's.